 Principle Rights Responsibilities Consequences 8.
 Respect for students with individual needs.
 All students have the right to: All students have a responsibility to: UniSA recognises its social and legal obligations to provide an accessible and inclusive environment for all students, including students with individual needs, whether they arise from cultural differences, religious beliefs, disability, personal circumstances or otherwise A learning environment in which they are equally valued and treated fairly Equitable access to courses, programs, services, activities and facilities through UniSA Reasonable and appropriate adjustments and/or additional services Confidentiality of information pertaining to a disability Accessible information Be treated with dignity and respect.
-[See the University's: C-7: Students with disabilities policy Assessment Policy and Procedures Access and Inclusion] Familiarise themselves with services that are available Communicate with the Student Engagement Unit and/or academic staff, in a timely manner, about any special circumstances that may affect academic performance, including disability and academic learning needs Understand that it will be reasonable to accommodate requests for differential treatment based on individual needs If a student feels they have been discriminated against on the basis of their disability they should make contact with a student Advocate through USASA or the Student Ombud [See USASA, Student Ombud, Access and Inclusion] If a student feels they have been discriminated against on the basis of specific individual needs they should make contact with their relevant Program Director, , or the Student Engagement Unit
+[See the University's: C-7: Students with disabilities policy Assessment Policies and Procedures Manual Disability Services] Familiarise themselves with services that are available Communicate with the Student Engagement Unit and/or academic staff, in a timely manner, about any special circumstances that may affect academic performance, including disability and English language needs Understand that it will be reasonable to accommodate requests for differential treatment based on individual needs If a student feels they have been discriminated against on the basis of their disability they should make contact with a student Advocate through USASA or the Student Ombud [See Disability Services.]
+If a student feels they have been discriminated against on the basis of specific individual needs they should make contact with their relevant Program Director, or relevant Manager: Academic Services in the Division Office, or Student Engagement Unit, or UniSA International

-Principle Rights Responsibilities Consequences • All students have the right to: Information about principles of academic integrity and the consequences of non-compliance Information about the moral and proprietary rights in the works they create Have intellectual property rights recognised and respected Responsibilities All students have a responsibility to: Conduct their work without cheating, plagiarism and fabrication or falsification of data Appropriately acknowledge the contribution of others in all academic and research work Comply with the academic integrity policy and procedures Ensure the proper use of copyright material Breaches of academic integrity will be dealt with under the Academic Integrity provisions in the Academic Integrity Policy and Procedures and University procedure AB-58 P7: Research Degrees Student Research Misconduct Unauthorised reproduction or communication of copyright content is dealt with under the Copyright Act which contains a number of civil and criminal offence provisions.
+Principle Rights Responsibilities Consequences Respect for intellectual property and academic integrity.
+All students have the right to: All students have a responsibility to: UniSA values honesty, trust, fairness, respect and responsibility in relation to academic work and expects this from staff and students Information about principles of academic integrity and the consequences of non-compliance Information about the moral and proprietary rights in the works they create Have intellectual property rights recognised and respected Conduct their work without cheating, plagiarism and fabrication or falsification of data Appropriately acknowledge the contribution of others in all academic work Comply with the academic integrity policy and procedures Ensure the proper use of copyright material [See the University's: Assessment Policies and Procedures Manual Section 9: Academic Integrity Academic regulations for Higher Degrees by Research, App 5] Breaches of academic integrity will be dealt with under the Academic Integrity provisions in the Assessment Policies and Procedures Manual and Academic regulations for Higher Degrees by Research Unauthorised reproduction or communication of copyright content is dealt with under the Copyright Act which contains a number of civil and criminal offence provisions.
 Penalties can be high The owner of the copyright may obtain an injunction to restrain an infringement of copyright occurring or continuing and is entitled to damages as compensation for infringement Disputes resulting from intellectual property issues are subject to RES-22: Intellectual Property: Ownership and Management Policy